meta-llama/llama-recipes/recipes/inference/local_inference/README.md

 Additionally, a prompt for the model in the form of a text file has to be provided.
 The prompt file can either be piped through standard input or given as --prompt_file parameter.

 **Content Safety**
 The inference script also supports safety checks for both user prompt and model outputs.
-In particular, we use two packages, [AuditNLG](https://github.com/salesforce/AuditNLG/tree/main) and [Azure content safety](https://pypi.org/project/azure-ai-contentsafety/1.0.0b1/).
+In particular, we use [AuditNLG](https://github.com/salesforce/AuditNLG/tree/main) and [Azure content safety](https://pypi.org/project/azure-ai-contentsafety/1.0.0b1/).
+Additionally, we offer Llama Guard with the default categories as an optional content safety checker as well.

 **Note**
 If using Azure content Safety, please make sure to get the endpoint and API key as described [here](https://pypi.org/project/azure-ai-contentsafety/1.0.0b1/) and add them as  the following environment variables,`CONTENT_SAFETY_ENDPOINT` and `CONTENT_SAFETY_KEY`.

+**Note on Llama Guard**
+Use this command for testing with a quantized Llama model, modifying the values accordingly:

+`python inference.py --model_name <path_to_regular_llama_model> --prompt_file <path_to_prompt_file> --quantization --enable_llamaguard_content_safety`

 Examples: